engineerskkw/WinTacToe/README.md

 ### Using
 Run all cells in opened jupyter notebook to load all necessary classes and to train an agent.
 Display agent's last_episode, returns, policy, action_value, model and MDP to analyse it's behaviour.
-Try varous values of i.e. epsilon or gamma parameters or different board sizes of tic-tac-toe game.
+Try various values of i.e. epsilon or gamma learning parameters or different board sizes of tic-tac-toe game.
 Have fun ;)